peteroupc/MailLib/docs/PeterO.Mail.Message.md

         int index,
         string value);

-Sets the value of a header field by index without changing its name.
+Sets the value of a header field by index without changing its name.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

 <b>Parameters:</b>